EdiVal-Agent: An Object-Centric Framework for Automated, Fine-Grained Evaluation of Multi-Turn Editing: Benchmarking Multi-turn Editing

 \subsection{Instruction Following}

-\paragraph{Marginal Task Success Rate.} We analyze instruction-following ability across nine edit tasks.
-For a given turn, the \emph{marginal task success rate} is the proportion of prompts for which the requested edit in that turn is successfully implemented.
-In contrast, the \emph{instruction following} score reported in Table~\ref{tab:overall} corresponds to the \emph{multi-turn task success rate} at turn~$i$—the fraction of images for which all edits up to turn~$i$ are successful.
+\paragraph{Marginal Task Success Rate.} For a given turn, the \emph{marginal task success rate} (Eqns. \ref{eq:if1} and \ref{eq:if2}) is the proportion of prompts for which the edit requested at that turn is successfully executed.
+By contrast, the \emph{instruction-following} score in Table~\ref{tab:overall} reports the \emph{multi-turn task success rate} at turn~$i$: the logical AND of the EdiVal-IF scores across all edits along the chain.
+Figure~\ref{fig:instruction_trend} summarizes per-turn performance.
+High-ranking models—such as Seedream~4.0, Nano~Banana, and FLUX.1-Kontext-max—maintain relatively stable EdiVal-IF across turns, even though Seedream~4.0 and FLUX.1-Kontext-max are \emph{not} in-context editors (they do not condition on prior prompts or intermediate images).
+In contrast, several other models exhibit a clear decline in marginal success as the number of turns increases.

-Figure~\ref{fig:instruction_trend} shows the evolution of per-turn performance.
-Models that are \textbf{AR} (autoregressive) and condition on the full editing history are relatively stable across turns: their marginal task success rates change only slightly between turns.
-By contrast, \textbf{non-AR} models with a very short history window (effectively conditioning only on the previous output) suffer substantial degradation in marginal task success, particularly for flow-matching style models.

-A striking example is \textbf{Qwen-Image-Edit}.
-It is the strongest open-source system at turn 1 (Overall 78.36 vs.\ 81.48 for Nano Banana) but degrades much faster over subsequent turns.
-We hypothesize that this is primarily an \emph{exposure bias} issue: many single-turn edit models are trained to operate on real images and ground-truth inputs, not on their own earlier outputs.
-When a model must operate on its own previous edits, small distribution mismatches compound across turns and reduce stability—this effect is exacerbated when the model can attend only to a short slice of the history.
+A particularly salient case is \textbf{Qwen-Image-Edit}.
+Although it is the strongest open-source system at turn~1 (EdiVal-O \(78.36\) vs.\ \(81.48\) for Nano~Banana), its performance degrades more rapidly over subsequent turns.
+We hypothesize that this stems from \emph{exposure bias}~\citep{ning2023elucidating,schmidt2019generalization}: many single-turn editors are trained to operate on real images and ground-truth inputs rather than on their own previous outputs.
+When asked to edit their own generations, small distributional mismatches compound across turns, reducing stability; this effect is further aggravated when the model can only attend to a limited history.

-This phenomenon suggests that naively applying single-turn edit models to multi-turn editing will amplify exposure bias and lead to rapid failure.
-To mitigate this, multi-turn training and inference strategies should be considered, for example: training with model-generated rollouts (teacher-student or scheduled sampling) to reduce distribution mismatch, or increasing the history window / using full-history conditioning when feasible.

-In summary, autoregressive/full-history architectures exhibit greater stability in multi-turn editing, whereas short-window non-AR models—especially those trained for single-turn flow matching—are more vulnerable to exposure bias.
-Future work should evaluate the mitigation strategies above and quantify their impact on multi-turn robustness.